razorfish/technologyblog/content/post/reactive_serverless_cms_2.md

 Although the initial use cases for AWS Lambda and other similar solutions have been styled around executing backend tasks like image resizing, interactive web applications can become an option as well.

 For a start, many solutions don’t necessarily need to be a server side web application, and can often be architected as a static using client-side JavaScript for dynamic functionality.
-So in the AWS scenario, this means a site hosted on S3 or Cloudfront and then integrate with AWS Lambda using the JavaScript SDK or the API gateway — similar to how this was done for the Razorfish blog.
+So in the AWS scenario, this means a site hosted on S3 or Cloudfront and then integrate with AWS Lambda using the JavaScript SDK or the API gateway — similar to how this was done for the Publicis Sapient blog.

 But in case the dynamic element is more complex, there is a great potential for full-featured frameworks like Zappa that allow you to develop interactive web applications that can run on AWS Lambda using common frameworks such as Django and Flask.
 In my opinion, this is also where AWS can get significant competition from [Azure Functions](https://azure.microsoft.com/en-us/services/functions/), as Microsoft has an opportunity to create very powerful tools with their Visual Studio solution.